 Why Are Footballs Called Pigskins?

-When footballs were first made, they was actually inflated animal bladders (gross) stuffed with things like straw to keep them firm.
+When footballs were first made, they were actually inflated animal bladders (gross) stuffed with things like straw to keep them firm.
 Naturally, tossing around an inflated organ was getting messy, so these early footballs were wrapped in leather to keep them clean.
-Because pig bladders were among the most readily available back then, wrapping them in cowhide leather gave birth to the name “pigskin” despite a pig’s skin not being part of the equation.
+Because pig bladders were among the most readily available back then, wrapping them in cowhide leather gave birth to the “pigskin” moniker despite a pig’s skin not being part of the equation.

 Thankfully for all of us, inflated bladders weren’t commonly used as the game developed, giving way to the modern footballs we toss around at the beach today.
+And you know what, “throwing the ole pigskin” sounds a lot better than “throwing the ole pig’s bladder.”

 What Are Footballs Made Of?